hoggwesley/weavr-alpha/README.md

 - Use `/knowledge` to manage your structured knowledge system
 - Use `/knowledge status` to view knowledge base structure
 - Use `/knowledge set` to set knowledge base directory
+- Use `/knowledge limit` to set maximum files to process
+- Use `/knowledge clear` to clear knowledge context and optionally set a new directory
 - Use `/exit` to quit the application

 ## Changelog